Language-Research-Technology/ldaca-documentation/content/browsing-searching/search/index.md

 <br>

-Results are ordered by default according to relevance and in descending order.
-Each result will display a _Relevance Score_ based on the search query.
-If at least one of the query words occurs in the text field of an object, this will be highlighted in yellow, however highlighting will not occur for matches within other fields such as name and description.
+By default, results are sorted by relevance and ordered in descending order.
+Each result will display a _Relevance Score_ based on the relevance of the result to the search query.
+If at least one of the query words occurs in the text field of an object, this will be highlighted in yellow; however, highlighting will not occur for matches within other fields such as name and description.

-Note that queries in Basic Search will be applied to all content in the collections (e.g. name, description, text).
-If you need to refine the search field, use Advanced Search.
+Note that queries in Basic Search will be applied to all fields in the collections (e.g. name, description, text).
+If you need to refine the search field, use the advanced search function.

 <br>